Open 24 Hours

 Not Using Dental Floss

-Storing Toothbrush In an Unhygienic Place
+Storing Your Toothbrush In an Unhygienic Place

 Using The Same Toothbrush For Too Long

-- A toothbrush loses its power when its bristles become frayed.
-And you need to replace your toothbrush with a new one every 3 – 4 months or according to its condition.
+A toothbrush loses its cleaning power when its bristles become frayed.
+You should replace your toothbrush every three to four months.